-When your head is spinning and you’ve just been told you have benign paroxysmal positional vertigo (BPPV), chances are you might feel very overwhelmed.
+When you’ve just received a benign paroxysmal positional vertigo diagnosis, chances are you might feel overwhelmed.
 BPPV is actually the most common cause of vertigo, despite its complex and intimidating-sounding name.
-An estimated 107 out of every 100,000 people are affected.
+About 107 out of every 100,000 people have it.
 It is rare for children to develop BPPV, but it can occur in adults of any age, with seniors being particularly vulnerable.
 Most cases of BPPV seem to happen without an apparent reason.
 To shed some light on BPPV, we are going to take a look at what its name really means, how the condition develops, and what you can do to find relief.

 BPPV – What’s in a Name?

 Benign paroxysmal positional vertigo might sound scary and serious, but once you take a moment to break down each of those terms, the true nature of the condition comes to light:

 - Benign – the term benign indicates that it is not a life-threatening condition

 - Paroxysmal – paroxysmal means that episodes occur in sudden, brief spells

 - Positional – BPPV episodes are triggered by certain changes in head position or head movements